 Jean-Baptiste and Josephine Combier, the likely inventors of Triple Sec, opened their candy shop in Samour in 1834, and this company is still in business today.

 When the Combiers' Triple Sec became such a big hit, they decided to devote their work 100% to liqueurs and turned their shop into the Combier Distillery.
-The Distillery in the French Loire Valley still sells its Triple Sec very successfully - along with many other liqueurs and Absinthe.
+The Distillery in the French Loire Valley still sells its Triple Sec very successfully - along with many other liqueurs and Absinthe

 But already in the late 1800s, Combier got some serious competition from no other than Cointreau -probably the best-known Triple Sec brand today.
-Other popular brands are Grand Marnier and the Dutch DeKuyper. - With Grand Marnier being close but not the same as a Triple Sec.